ronakjethwa/11ty/site/index.md

 socialImage: ""
 ---

-Ronak Jethwa is a developer who is passionate about working on the intersection of design & technology.
+Ronak Jethwa is a developer who is passionate about working on the intersection of design and technology.

 <ul>
     <li>